llvm/llvm-project/llvm/docs/GitHub.rst

 Checking out another PR locally
 -------------------------------
-Sometimes you want to review another person's PR on your local machine to run tests or inspect code in your prefered editor.
+Sometimes you want to review another person's PR on your local machine to run tests or inspect code in your preferred editor.
 This is easily done with the
 CLI:

 ::